Ghostery Review 2025: It's Like Ads Were Never There

 Never-consent

-Ghostery's convenient “never-consent” feature can automatically decline consent on those pesky cookie pop-ups for you so that you don’t have to do any clicking.
+Ghostery’s convenient ‘never-consent’ feature can automatically decline those pesky cookie pop-ups, so you don’t have to click anything yourself.

 Ghostery privacy protection settings